1) Who we are

 Typical retention periods:

-• Account data: kept while your account is active.
-If you delete your account, we delete or anonymise personal data within [30] days where feasible, subject to the exceptions below.
+- Account data: kept while your account is active.
+If you delete your account, we will delete or anonymise personal data within a reasonable period, subject to the exceptions below.

-• Backups: residual copies may persist in backups for a limited period (typically up to [30–90] days) before being overwritten.
+- Backups: residual copies may remain in backups for a limited period before they are overwritten in the ordinary course.

 10) Your rights